Where Health Comes to Mind

 The Mission of West Bergen Mental Healthcare is to promote psychological health and personal growth.
 Through comprehensive treatment and supportive services, we respond to the needs of our clients and the communities we serve.

-If you have a question or concern, contact our ACCESS Center at (201) 934-1160.
+For initial appointments, questions or concerns, contact our ACCESS Center at (201) 485-7172

 EMERGENCY?
 Call 201-262-HELP (4357)

 Sign up for an informative presentation, A Parent’s Guide to Digital Citizenship, hosted by Ramsey High School on October 6th.
 Presented and sponsored by West Bergen Mental Healthcare, Inc., Common Sense Education along with Eduscape.
 Download the flyer for complete details! a-parents-guide-to-digital-citizenship-october-6th

 West Bergen Mental Healthcare Community Educator, Jeanne Marron, PhD, will be presenting on The Three R’s of Stress: Recognizing, Reducing and Relieving Stress in Our Everyday Lives: Strategies for Success on Wednesday, October 26th – Click here for complete details: The Three R’s of Stress -10/26/16

 Click on the links below to find information about self-image and self-esteem problems in your school and community.